 A political party without money or resources is incapable of communicating directly with the public.
 Without that ability, the party becomes solely reliant on others, such as the media, to interpret and relay their message.
-The \$25 million raised by political parties for last year's federal election was primarily for advertising and direct mail.
+The \$25 million raised by political parties in the 2007 federal election was primarily for advertising and direct mail.